 The bartender may ask you ‘which one’ when you name a whisky you want to try.
 For example, if you ask for a dram of Glenfiddich, there will be a selection of ages to choose from, including the standard 3-year-old whisky (the minimum age it needs to be distilled) to 8,10, 12, and even 50-year-old whisky!

 As a general rule, the older the whisky, the better the taste (and the more expensive the dram!).
-Trying a standard 3-year-old whisky is fine.
+Try a few different aged whiskies to see what you prefer.

 Go on a hike

-Experiencing nature in Scotland is something everyone should do when they visit Scotland, after all, it’s the land that made the Scots who they are today!
+Experiencing nature in Scotland is something everyone should do when they visit Scotland, after all, it’s the weatherbeaten land that formed the character of the Scots!

 I use WalkHighlands to find walks around Scotland.
 This website contains a lot of great information, including difficulty, route maps, written instructions, and you can even load the starting point of each hike on Google Maps.